yuyay/pygflasso/README.md

 See [example.ipynb](./example.ipynb).

 ## Bug?
-- Estimated weights are not be sparse.
+- ~~Estimated weights are not be sparse.~~
+    - Added soft thresholding operator